wiheto/teneto/docs/tutorial/tenetobids/data.rst

     >>> os.listdir(dataset_path + '/derivatives')
     ['teneto-tests', 'fmriprep']

-What is relevant here is that there is fmriprep, which is where we have the dummy preprocessed data.
+Within the derivatives directory is where we find the preprocessed data.
+We will use both of these two directories throughout the tutorial.
+The fmriprep directory has some dummy data with confounds and fMRI-like data.

 We can look at one of the subject: